OVlasiuk/ovlasiuk.github.io/_pages/code.md

 # BRieszk
 /ˈbrisk/ is a selection of routines helpful in dealing with discrete measures converging to a continunous density.
 They will compute near-minimizers of varying quality for the [Riesz energy][1]-styled functionals.
-Several surface are built-in; general (well-behaved) implicit surfaces are supported.
+Several elementary underlying sets are built-in; general (well-behaved) implicit surfaces are supported.
 Proceed with care.

 Below, for example, are 40,000 points on the *tangle*